AWcoder/MisfitsUnited/README.md

 ### Trades ###
 - Trades will be processed right away, if collusion is suspected the matter will be put to a vote.
-- Any trades involving draft picks must be reported to the commissioner.
+- Any trades involving draft picks must be reported to the commissioner immediately.
 - During the offseason trading is still allowed.
 Offseason begins immediately following the championship week.
 - Trade deadline is one week before the playoffs begin (Sunday @ 12:00 CT).
 - Draft picks up to 2 years in the future are tradable.
 - Future season FAAB cannot be traded
+- "Rental" trades are not allowed.
+Players cannot be traded on a temporary basis before being returned to the original owner.
 - The Emperor (winner of the previous season) is only allowed to make trades that involve receiving future season draft picks in exchange for rostered players, current season draft picks, and FAAB.
 The Emperor is not allowed to aquire any players or FAAB via trade.
 The Emperor still has rights to any current season draft picks (or conditional draft picks) they aquired before becoming the Emperor.
 Example for clarification: If the Emperor wins the championship in the 2018 season, they are not allowed to aquire any 2019 picks, players, or 2019 FAAB via trade during the 2019 season.
 If the Emperor aquired any 2019 picks via trade during 2018 season, they retain rights to those picks.
 The 2018 season ends and the 2019 season begins the moment the Emperor wins the 2018 championship.
+- One-sided trades in an attempt to stop the Emperor from a repeat victory will not be tolerated.
+This is considered a form of collusion.

 <br><br>